vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/update-vertex-edge-syntax.md

 # Update Syntax

-Nebula supports `UPDATE` properties of a vertex or an edge, as well as CAS operation and returning related properties.
+Nebula Graph supports `UPDATE` properties of a vertex or an edge, as well as CAS operation and returning related properties.

 ## Update vertex